AztecProtocol/engineering-designs/docs/keys-config/prd.md

 }
 ```

-A keystore for a prover with two relayers:
+A keystore for a prover with two publishers:

 ```js
 {